 Pat Brophy has been the Fund's Portfolio Manager since April 2021 and is responsible for day-to-day management of the Fund's investment portfolio.
 He has nearly 30 years of wide-ranging experience in real estate and financial services.
-Prior to joining the Adviser, Mr. Brophy managed the Global Real Estate Strategy at Janus Henderson Investors.
-Prior to joining Janus Henderson Investors in 2005, he was a Principal/Partner at THK Associates, Inc., a Denver-based market economics and land-planning firm.
+Prior to joining the Adviser, Mr. Brophy managed the Global Real Estate Strategy at Janus Henderson Investors ("Janus Henderson").
+Prior to joining Janus Henderson in 2005, he was a Principal/Partner at THK Associates, Inc., a Denver-based market economics and land-planning firm.
 His expertise is in economic analysis, real estate valuation, property development and acquisition strategies.
 He received his B.A. in history from Dartmouth College.
-Mr. Brophy is a member of the Fund's Investment Committee.

 Neil Shah has been the Fund's Portfolio Manager since April 2023 and is responsible for day-to-day management of the Fund's investment portfolio.
 He has more than 14 years of experience in commercial real estate finance, with a focus on CMBS, multifamily credit, and multifamily credit risk transfer programs.
-Prior to joining the Adviser, Mr. Shah was Director of

-Capital Markets & Trading at Systima Capital Management and held prior roles at Greystone and Goldman Sachs.
+Prior to joining the Adviser, Mr. Shah was Director of Capital Markets & Trading at Systima Capital Management and held prior roles at Greystone and Goldman Sachs.
 Mr. Shah received his bachelor's degrees in Mathematics, Economics and Finance from Indiana University and a Master of Science in Finance and Economics from the London School of Economics and Political Science.